mathall/rim/README.md

 - `:qa<Enter>` - Quit
 - `:q<Enter>` - Close window and quit if it's the last one
 - `:w<Enter>` - Write buffer to file

-## What's next?
-Lots!
-But first maybe the ability to search in a buffer, which would open up for a range of other features.. or perhaps that big scary one; scripting

-## Trouble shooting
-As stated above, Rim requires Rust nightly to build.
-This is because Rim is using unstable features of the Rust language and standard libraries.
-Although breaking changes seem far between these days, it may be that I haven't updated to the latest nightly if things are not compiling for you.